skipperbent/trustpilot-rabbit-hole/README.md

 ﻿# trustpilot-rabbit-hole test
 My take on creating the algorithm for finding the magic word in TrustPilot's rabbit hole job-test.
-This project finds the rigt combination for the "magic word" in around 0.4 seconds using a very simple algorithm called "common sense".
+This project finds the right combination for the "magic word" using a very simple algorithm.

 ## The mission